• Skip to primary navigation

 baked mushrooms cookies, beautiful dessert, butter, Christmas cookies, cocoa chocolate chips ganache, decor cookies, decor dessert, egg whites glaze, fall baking, home eggs, Mushroom Cookies Recipe, organic flour, organic sugar, poppy seeds

-Keep a smooth workflow by placing everything in order of operation.
-That way it's easier to keep track and control of the process.
-You don't need to use a timer to time each step but can tell the readiness stages just by looking at and touching the cookies.
+Maintain a smooth workflow by placing everything in order of operation.
+That way it's easier to keep track of and control the process.
+You won't need to use a timer to time each step but will be able to tell if the cookie is ready for the next step just by looking at and touching them.

-You should be able to tell which set needs glazing, dipping, removal of baked cookie from the mold, etc. Once you get the hang of it, you will feel like a pro, I promise! 😉 The picture below shows the organization set up I use.
+This way, you should be able to tell which set needs glazing, dipping, removal of baked cookies from the mold, etc. Once you get the hang of it, you will feel like a pro, I promise!
+The picture below shows the organization setup I use.

 baked mushrooms cookies, beautiful dessert, butter, Christmas cookies, cocoa chocolate chips ganache, decor cookies, decor dessert, egg whites glaze, fall baking, home eggs, Mushroom Cookies Recipe, organic flour, organic sugar, poppy seeds